nanostudio-org/nanogp/README.md

 Once the settings are defined, you need to grant authorization to your Google Photos account.
 Use a browser to open the `authorize.php` page: `http://your_webserver/nanogp/authorize.php`

-(if you want to grant authorization again, clear the folder `nanogp/admin/users` before).
+(if you want to grant authorization again, follow steps from the section `Manually revoke authorization`).

 ## Security